Nepal Bhutan Trekking Tour

 The excitement throughout the Highlands

 As a significant element of the Nepal Bhutan Trekking Tour, the highlands’ exhilaration will be unprecedented.
 You can see Jomolhari, Masang Gang, Jichu Drake, and Ganache Ta along the route.
 Also, the picturesque Nagarkot and Chisapani offer glimpses of the Kanchenjunga, Annapurna, Dhaulagiri, and Manaslu.
 The hillsides around the Kathmandu Valley push you to an ambiance where you can savor the peacefulness.
-From the edge of the Shivapuri National Park, it will be fantastic to explore the magnificent hill stations of Chisapani, Nagarkot, and Sundarjal.
-The Sundarijal to Chisapnai trekking allows you to experience nature’s incredible wonders, including waterfalls, rainforests, shrubbery, and splendid settlements.
-In the same vein, viewing the picturesque Himalayas and valleys from Nagarkot will be a prospect.

 The clouds will circulate overhead and touch the ground, and the moisture in the atmosphere will add to the crispness of the trek.
 Once you arrive in Bhutan, you will continue your trekking.
 Similar to Nepal, Bhutan will have a distinct tone.
 At the same time, Nepal offers spectacular weather and a dramatic variation in temperature in the alpine zone, whereas Bhutan greets trekkers with scenic beauty and a tranquil atmosphere.
 The trek from the marvelous hamlet of Genezampa will lead you to the Gur.
-The camping takes place at Gur, which is slightly above Thimpu.
-More than this, the time you spend in Bhutan will also involve trekking along the settlements and landscape of Labathamba, Pangkha, Cherigang, and Chamgang, in addition to more than a hundred more astoundingly scenic uniqueness.
-Nepal Bhutan Trekking Tour will be one of the most exciting adventures in the Alpine Region.

-Divergent civilization existing above the clouds
+Divergent civilization exists above the clouds.

-Similarly, you will constantly come across religious chambers, ceremonial theater zones, monasteries, cathedrals, sanctuaries, and more throughout your Nepal Bhutan Trekking Tour.
+Similarly, throughout your Nepal Bhutan Trekking Tour, you will constantly encounter religious chambers, ceremonial theater zones, monasteries, cathedrals, sanctuaries, and more.
 All along this voyage, these things will be your main appeal.
-More than this, you’ll find that the best surprises are in store for you in the form of local inhabitants’ artistry, crafts, and arts.
+More than this, you’ll find that the best surprises are in store for you through local inhabitants’ artistry, crafts, and arts.

 Nepal Bhutan Trekking Tour Detail Itinerary